Hector7500/simple_chat/README.md

 you can go to the following link `http://localhost:5000/apidocs/#/` to see the API this was maded with flasgger.
 `localhost:5000` will change if you change the env vars in the dev.sh file.

 # Notes on API
 * You will need to pass the UUID's for the endpoint as the uuid will change for everyone.
+* POST endpoint data is written in the request body.
+* GET endpoint data is written in the request body.